SALP Chapter 5

 "Vigo."

-Lanthe suddenly startled awake at her own voice ringing clearly in her ears.
+Lanthe's eyes flew open, startled by her own voice ringing clearly in her ears.

 Her vision suddenly brightened.
-The ash and dust that had been hazily swirling also instantly cleared away.
+The ash and dust that had been drifting hazily cleared away in an instant.

 An unfamiliar room.